lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 Thus, the value of *boolean*s is `0` if the property is _false_, or `1` if it is _true_.

 What about `_EXISTS`?
-Remember that any path or property name is transformed to its _lowercase_ form in the devicetree macros. `_EXIST` is all uppercase, which indicates that it isn't a value definition, but a macro that is generated for use with the [devicetree API](#zephyrs-devicetree-api).
+Remember that any path or property name is transformed to its _lowercase_ form in the devicetree macros. `_EXIST` is all uppercase, which indicates that it isn't something that we defined, but a macro that is generated for use with the [devicetree API](#zephyrs-devicetree-api).

 For properties of any type but `boolean`s, Zephyr's devicetree generator creates a matching `_EXISTS` macro _only_ if the property _exists_ in the devicetree.
-If a property is not present, no macros are generated. *Boolean*s are an exception where this macro is _always_ generated, since a missing property value means that the property is set to _false_.
+If a property is not present, no macros are generated. *Boolean*s are an exception where this macro is _always_ generated since a missing property value means that the property is set to _false_.

-> **Note:** In case you're wondering if it is possible to _unset_ or delete a boolean that is defined somewhere else in the devicetree - yes it is, and we'll try it out in the section about[deleting properties](#deleting-properties).
+> **Note:** In case you're wondering if it is possible to _unset_ or delete a boolean that is defined somewhere else in the devicetree - yes it is, and we'll try it out in the section ["deleting properties"](#deleting-properties).

 #### `int`

-For the property `int` of type `int` in our node `/node_with_props`, Zephyr's devicetree generator produces the following macros:
+For the property `int` of type `int` of our node `/node_with_props`, Zephyr's devicetree generator produces the following macros:

 ```c
 #define DT_N_S_node_with_props_P_int 1
 #define DT_N_S_node_with_props_P_int_EXISTS 1
 ```

-Unsurprisingly, for properties of type `int` the value of the property's macro is an _integer literal_.
+Unsurprisingly, for properties of type `int` the value of the macro is an _integer literal_ (in decimal format).
 As mentioned in the [previous section](#boolean), the macro `_EXISTS` is created for every property that _exists_ in the devicetree.
-If we'd try to remove the property, however, we'd get the following error when rebuilding since we specified `int` as a _required_ property in our binding:
+If we tried to remove the property, however, we'd get the following error when rebuilding since we specified `int` as a _required_ property in our binding:

 ```
 ...